What Is a Marketing Qualified Lead (MQL)?

 - The difference between a marketing qualified lead and a sales qualified lead.

-- The criteria needed to satisfy your team that a lead is ready to be sent to the sales team.
+- The criteria needed to establish whether a lead is ready to be sent to your sales team.

-- Examples of the different kinds of marketing leads that might qualify as an MQL.
+- Examples of different marketing leads that might qualify as an MQL.

 A marketing qualified lead is identified by the marketing team.
 They will identify who has engaged with their campaigns and marketing assets and then examine the customer behaviour and marketing data surrounding it.

-To make this process easier, each team should have a defined list of criteria determined by past buyer journeys and the total addressable market.
+To simplify the MQL marketing process, each team should have a defined list of criteria determined by past buyer journeys and the total addressable market.
 This list can include:

 - The type of business or organisation

-Once you’ve identified a marketing sales lead, you’ll want to establish how much that lead is worth before passing it on.
+Once you’ve identified a marketing sales lead, you’ll want to establish how much that lead is worth before passing it on to an SDR.

 Cost per MQL = Cost Per Lead (CPL) / marketing spend for total number of new leads